Q: How to use the Universal Search Bar:

 Q: How do I search for a specific address?

-A: You are able to search for a specific address by clicking on Quick Lookup at the top of the screen.
+A: You are able to search for a specific address by using the Search bar at the top of the screen.
 As you start typing the address, REIPro will begin to search for that property out of the 155,000,000 properties across the US.
-Make sure that you choose the address that populates in the pull down menu, as this will show you the information associated with it from the tax assessors office.
+Make sure that you choose the address that populates in the drop down menu, as this will show you the information associated with it from the tax assessors office.

 Q: How do I run a skip trace (premium phone search) report on a property?

 A: There are 2 ways to run a skip trace on a property.
 You are able to run a bulk skip trace on any Marketing Campaign in your Marketing tab.
 Bulk skip tracing uses 1 credit per lead, and gives you the top 3 cell phone numbers, top 3 landline numbers, and all email addresses for each owner.

 Additionally, you are able to run a skip trace on a single property in your Properties tab.
 On the property details screen, scroll down to where you see the 10 Step Workflow System, click on Step 2, and then click on Skip Trace.
 This will return a more detailed report, and uses 2 credits.
 This report search looks for: